b10wf15h3d/b10wf15h3d.github.io/_posts/2022-10-18-Blue-Team-Level-1-Review.md

 You may question as to why an offensive security analyst (as in a Red Team member, though I do have my moments) decided to take a Blue Team course.

 "Don't judge someone until you've walked a mile in their shoes" well it's the shortest summary I could come up.
 To be honest I was really intrigued to what being a Blue Team member was truly about as I thought their sole purpose was to chase tails and resolve issues.
-Having spent 18 years doing that in IT Support I had no interesting in following that path!
-I figured this course would help me develop a better rapport and respect for the "opposition" teams that as a Red Teamer try to assist in securing the platforms that they're responsible for.
+Having spent 18 years doing that in IT Support I had no interest in following that path!
+I figured this course would help me develop a better rapport and respect for the "opposition" teams that as a Red Teamer I try to assist in securing the platforms that they're responsible for.

-Anyone that works on the defensive front, I tip my hat to you! 🤠 You're true unsung heroes in the IT/Cyber Security world, keep up the good work, it's a tough role.
+Anyone that works on the defensive front, I tip my hat to you! 🤠 You are true unsung heroes in the IT/Cyber Security world, keep up the good work, it's a tough job!

 ![Desktop View](/assets/img/btl1-intro.png){: width="300" height="240" }